olulekeomotoba/Project-5/README.md

 Data Transparency: The project enhanced data transparency within the organization, making it easier for employees at all levels to access and understand the company's performance data.

-Data-Driven Culture: The project contributed to fostering a data-driven culture within Northwind Traders Enterprise, emphasizing the importance of data analysis in strategic decision-making.
+Data-Driven Culture: The project contributed to fostering a data-driven culture within Softclue Global Technologies, emphasizing the importance of data analysis in strategic decision-making.

 In conclusion, the "Call Centre Trends Analysis of Softclue Global Technologies" project successfully harnessed the capabilities of Power BI to transform raw data into actionable insights.
 This project not only provided valuable historical performance insights but also paved the way for a more data-informed approach to managing the company's operations.